 When comparing side-by-side between a tank-type and a tankless water heater, the initial cost of a tankless unit is roughly double the installation cost of a tank unit.
 Several factors make the tankless units more expensive, aside from just the cost of the technology.
 The changeover from a tank-type to a tankless water heater requires several modifications to the existing plumbing as well, which tacks on installation costs.

-So you’ve learned how to know when hot water heater needs replacement and think it’s time to consider a water heater replacement in Houston, give Nick’s Plumbing and Sewer Services a call.
+So you’ve learned how to know when hot water heater needs replacement and think it’s time to consider a water heater replacement in Houston, give Nick’s Plumbing and Air Conditioning Services a call.
 We’ve been installing water heaters in Houston since 1979, and we back our work as well as the materials we install.

 Call Today.
 We’re on the Way!